 Causes and Symptoms

 Neurological illnesses such as cerebral palsy that affect the nerves, muscles, and sensation are usually categorized based on the symptoms and impacts they have on the individual.
 If two people who have seemingly similar injuries exhibit different symptoms, both illnesses will be treated and categorized differently even if the underlying injuries involved are the same for both.
+For more information contact our Texas cerebral palsy lawyer.

 Cerebral palsy is caused by damage to the brain’s gray matter, specifically the parts of the gray matter that are responsible for movement.
 There are many ways the brain’s gray matter can become damaged or injured.
 Consider the following: